 Do you offer a payment plan?

 Yes!
-I ask that half of your payment be paid before our consultation and the rest paid within one month of initial payment.
-I do also offer a 10% discount to Military and First Responder families (with valid photo ID).
+I ask that half of your payment be paid before I start working on your plan and the rest paid within two weeks (14-days) of initial payment. *Please request this prior to the invoice being sent.
+I do also offer a 10% discount to Military and First Responder families.

 I don't live in the Buffalo area.
 Can you still work with me?